contentful/slash-developers/docs/concepts/links.md

 }
 ```

-il-doges' `fields.mainPhoto` links to such-doge, and `fields.photos` links to more photos, including `mainPhoto`.

-As with entry links, you can have multiple fields linking to a single (`fields.mainPhoto`) or multiple (`fields.photos`) assets.
+As with entry links, you can have multiple fields linking to a single `fields.mainPhoto` or multiple `fields.photos` assets.

 You can limit the type of asset a link field can link to by specifying an asset file type validation on the field.

-# Link fields in content types
+## Link fields in content types

 Adding links to an entry requires the entry's content type to have one or more link fields.